quintype/malibu/tutorial/adding-progressive-image-loading.md

 **Note:**

 1. The progressive image loading makes two calls for a particular image, during page load and after a specified interval.
-2. Progressive image loading should be applied for the rows above the fold or in the initial viewport on each page to avoid multiple calls for a particular.
+2. Progressive image loading should be applied for the rows above the fold or in the initial viewport on each page to avoid multiple calls for a particular image.
 3. For the pages which consist of only one row (Ex: Components with Load More button), this feature would be applied for all the stories which are loaded initially.

 ### How to achieve progressive image loading for the rows/components above the fold ?

 - For Home Page/Collection Page/Section Page:

   - Home or collection page utilizes either `Collection` or `LazyCollection` HOC to render the rows/components.
-These HOC components return the index to each of its rows.
+These higher order components return the index to each of its rows.
 Utilize this index value to achieve progressive image loading for the rows/components above the fold.

     For example in the file: `app/isomorphic/components/collection-templates/four-col-grid/index.js`, we are utilizing the index prop and we send it to the `StoryGrid` component as `rowNumber` as below